fauzanzaid/BitSet-in-C/README.md

-# BitSet-in-C
+# BitSet in C
-An implementation of Bit set or Bit arrays in C.
+An implementation of bit sets in C.

 ### Building
 To build the static library,  run the following commands from the terminal: